Texas Accuses Netflix of Spying on Users Is a Reminder That Content Systems Now Depend on Trust Signals, Not Just Reach

 Texas accuses Netflix of spying on users, and why that matters for content visibility

-The BBC report about Texas accusing Netflix of spying on users, including children, lands as a trust story first and a privacy story second.
-That matters for ecommerce because search and answer systems are making the same judgment every day, who looks safe enough to quote?
-These systems are not handing out visibility because a page exists.
-They are deciding whether a source feels steady, legitimate, and worth repeating.
-If the source looks slippery, it gets pushed down, or simply ignored like a sales pitch at a dinner party.
+The BBC report about Texas accusing Netflix of spying on users, including children, lands first as a trust story and second as a privacy story.
+That matters for ecommerce because search and answer systems make the same judgment every day about which sources look safe enough to quote.

 Why answer engines care about trust signals more than raw publishing volume